mmichaelb/discord1111resolver/README.md

-# discorddnsbot
+# discord1111resolver
-This bot is written for fun only and returns DNS queries on request.
+This bot is written for fun only and returns DNS queries on request by using the public 1.1.1.1 DNS server.